 This may sound surprising, given that many pet foods that are marketed for allergic pets do contain some of these ingredients.
 Not all dogs are affected to the same degree, or may not suffer from allergies at all after consuming the same ingredients.
 So it is possible to have some hypoallergenic dog foods with some of these ingredients.

-Prescription Hypoallergenic Dog Food
+Best Prescription Hypoallergenic Dog Food

 In certain severe cases of food allergies, your veterinarian may prescribe a special veterinary diet for your pet.
 Royal Canin is one of the best-known brands of prescription dog food and has a special diet to treat a variety of canine health issues.
 Royal Canin may be more expensive than other brands, but is well worth your pet’s health.
 Many veterinary clinics usually sell such hypoallergenic veterinary diet brands to their clients or write you a prescription to buy it from the company or the company’s special outlet.
 You may not be able to buy a veterinary diet brand of dog food elsewhere without a veterinarian’s prescription slip.